davidfoord1/rstudiovim/README.md

 ## Example 🔍

-Here's a couple of things you might want configured:

-1. Going from insert mode to normal mode with `Esc` or `Ctrl+[` might feel like too much movement for a common action.
+Going from insert mode to normal mode with `Esc` or `Ctrl+[` might feel like too much movement for such a common action.
 It can be nice to have an option to do so using home-row keys.
-You can achieve this with something like `:imap jk <Esc>` from normal mode in the source editor.
+You can achieve this with a command like `:imap jk <Esc>` from normal mode in the source editor.

-2. When you yank text (e.g. `yiw`) and then select other text and paste over it (e.g. `viwp`), the replaced text will be the next thing you paste.
-So you might want to have a shortcut for pasting while keeping yanked text.
-Due to a quirk in the RStudio implementation (there are many), using `gv` to reselct will select an extra character, but we can make it work with an additional `h`, like `:map
-\p pgvhy`.

-Again, these mappings only persist while you have RStudio open, so here are the steps to have these settings apply every time you are editing in RStudio:
+Again, these mappings only persist for your RStudio session, so {rstudiovim} is here to help you apply these settings every time you are editing in RStudio:

 **Create a file containing the commands.**

-{rstudiovim} suggests a file path you can edit with:
+There is a suggested .vimrc path you can edit with:

 ```r
 file.edit(rsvim_default_file())